 Taxi and Takeoff

 From Terminal 2, getting to the main runway at NRT, two-mile plus runway 16R/34L, requires a long taxi.
-The runway designation 16R refers to the runway’s magnetic heading of approximately 160° magnetic and the fact that there is at least one other NRT runway to the left aligned on the same heading.
+The runway designation 16R refers to the runway’s heading of approximately 160° magnetic and the fact that there is at least one other NRT runway to the left aligned on the same heading.

 As soon as ANA rotated, the tower directed JAL 008 to “position and hold, Runway One Six Right.”

 A short time after positioning, we received takeoff clearance and began our roll.
 Waiting a bit creates the proper separation for air traffic control and allows turbulent wingtip vortices generated by the previous aircraft to dissipate.

-After 35 seconds of full power, we were airborne.
+After about 35 seconds of full power, we were airborne.

-We continued on the runway heading until going “feet wet” over the Kujukuri Sea.
+We continued on the runway heading roughly until going “feet wet” over the Kujukuri Sea.

 Windows are great, and 787 windows are the best.
 With all seats having direct aisle access, for me there is no aisle or window debate.
 It mystifies me how some takeoff with the shades closed or windows dimmed in this case.

 The service began with the pre-departure beverage and a moist towel.